 13. Home Wellness Zones

-Given the emphasis on wellness, more and more homeowners are away from their rooftops in creating retreat areas in which leisure, yoga, meditation, and spa indulgence can take place.
+Given the emphasis on wellness, more and more homeowners are creating retreat areas on their rooftops in which leisure, yoga, meditation, and spa indulgence can take place.
 These zones usually exemplify calming colors, lower awash to light, pleasant scents via diffusers, and plush fabrics.
 It’s a bathroom paradise with soaking tubs and rainfall showers often brought into play.
-Healthy living is the next in thing with home gyms run by smart workout equipment as necessary partners.
+Healthy living is the next thing with home gyms run by smart workout equipment as necessary partners.

 14. Outdoor-Inspired Indoor Spaces